HamimAdal/Evaluation-of-Sample-Algorithms-Simulation-/README.md

 |                                    | 3.| Feedback + Sensor + History                    |

-**4.1.
-Context 1.
-Meeting user requests without relying on history of user interactions.**
+# Context 1.
+Meeting user requests without relying on history of user interactions.

 In the absence of a history of user interactions, leveraging real-time user feedback and sensors emerges as a viable solution for optimizing adaptive smart spaces.
 A variety of alternative resources can be employed, such as IP cameras, and infrared cameras where high dynamic range technology [1], and thermal image technique [5-6] are exploited to serve as illumination and temperature sensors.
 However, the use of cameras poses privacy concerns, necessitating alternative methods.
 Deployment of occupancy detection sensors [7-10] is one good choice, however, these system modules are limited to providing uniform lighting or temperature, with no capacity for maintaining specific levels unless the space exploits the right sensors related to the characteristics being investigated.
 Although some studies have employed wireless sensing modules, the stipulation of one light sensor per luminaire [11] results in inefficiencies due to an excessive number of sensors, elevated power consumption, and high-cost maintenance.
 This research investigates how human feedback and sensors (with a limited number) can function independently or in conjunction to effectively satisfy user requirements while respecting the constraints of a space's resources.